This post was most recently updated on November 30th, 2021

 This is the time of the year where all the spending seems to come at once.
-There are some simple tips and tricks that you can use to help keep the holiday season more affordable and to even save money!
+There are some simple tips and tricks that you can use to help keep the holiday season more affordable and to even save money at Christmas!

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.